-Joojeh kabab is a classic chicken kebob recipe from Iran.
-Chicken pieces are smothered in a delicious saffron chicken kebob marinade and have such delicious flavor thanks to saffron and lemon.
+Joojeh kabab is a classic Persian chicken kebob recipe that's packed with so much flavor.
+Chicken pieces are smothered in a delicious marinade and have such delicious flavor thanks to saffron and lemon.

 Have you tried any Persian recipes recently?
-If you haven’t, start with some classic dishes such as ghormeh sabzi (Persian herb stew) and a nice creamy fesenjan (Persian pomegranate and walnut stew) and of course, try this delicious Persian chicken kebab called Joojeh Kabab or Jujeh Kabob made with an amazing super easy marinade.
+If you haven't, start with some classic dishes such as zereshk polo, ghormhe sabzi and a nice creamy fesenjan (Persian pomegranate and walnut stew).
+This delicious Persian chicken kebab called Joojeh Kabab or Jujeh Kabob is another favorite flavored with saffron and traditionally grilled on charcoal.